 Ultimately, Gekirindan feels rather quaint, especially compared to some of the more ambitious arcade shooters from Taito like Rayforce and Darius Gaiden, which were released just a few months earlier.
 It’s not particularly bad though, just rather average; it’s a good novice level shooter and it’s at least somewhat worthwhile for the soundtrack.

 Gekirindan was ported to the Saturn in 1997, developed by Japan Media Programming and published by Virgin.
 Unfortunately it’s a rather bad port: the introduction and ending cinemas are videos for some reason (complete with ugly compression artifacts), it uses “wobble” scrolling so most of playing field isn’t visible on the screen until your ship moves upwards, the sound effect quality is bad, and the action pauses to load the boss fights.
-There’s quite a bit of micro-stuttering and it can’t replicate any of the cool visual effects – the rotating space colony in the first stage looks like a mess, and the massive chasm in the fourth stage is just a single background layer, completely removing the sense of depth.
+There’s quite a bit of micro-stuttering and it can’t replicate many of the cool visual effects – the rotating space colony in the first stage looks like a mess, and the massive chasm in the fourth stage is just a single background layer, completely removing the sense of depth.
 All of the music is redbook audio, so it doubles as a soundtrack CD, but it also means the music has to restart after the loading.
-It also can’t be bothered to save scores to the Saturn internal memory, but at least it supports tate display.
+It also can’t be bothered to save scores to the Saturn internal memory, but at least it supports tate display, which restores some of the missing visual effects.
 Considering how many other shooters got quality Saturn ports, this one stands as a disappointment.